Out-of-Towner Car Accident Guide:

 #3.
 Using your car for business

-Scope of Employment: If the car accident occurred while the person was conducting business activities on behalf of their employer, the company is liable under the legal doctrine of "vicarious liability."
-In simple terms, if you were driving your car for business and got into an accident, your employer is financially liable because you were performing work-related tasks at the time.
+Scope of employment: If the car accident occurred while the person was conducting business activities on behalf of their employer, the company is liable under the legal doctrine of "vicarious liability."
+Simply put, if you were driving your car for business and got into an accident, your employer is financially liable because you were performing work-related tasks at the time.

-Company Policy: The company has a policy for business travel and car insurance coverage.
-Some companies provide insurance coverage or reimbursement for employees' vehicles used for business purposes, while others may require employees to rely on their insurance.
+Company policy: The company has policies for business travel and car insurance.
+Some companies provide insurance coverage or reimbursement for employees' business-use vehicles, while others may require employees to rely on their personal insurance.

-Personal Coverage: The individual's car insurance may cover accidents while driving on a business trip.
+Personal auto coverage: The individual's car insurance may cover accidents while driving on a business trip.
 However, the extent of coverage depends on the policy's terms and conditions, including any limitations on out-of-state driving or business use.

-Coordination of Coverage: In cases where the individual's and the employer's insurance may apply, coordination between the two policies may be necessary to determine which policy is primary and which is secondary in covering the damages.
+Coordination of coverage: When the individual's and the employer's insurance apply, coordination between the two policies may be necessary to determine which is primary and which is secondary in covering the damages.

-If you need more information or got injured in a car accident while driving on business in Las Vegas or Nevada, call us.
+If you were injured in a business-related car accident in Las Vegas or anywhere in Nevada, call us.
+We assist out-of-towners and Nevada visitors with these claims every day.

 #4.
 Driving a company car

-When a person gets into a car accident while driving a company car, the responsibility for covering the damages can depend on several things:
+When a person gets into a car accident while driving a company car, the responsibility for covering the damages can depend on:

-Employer's Liability: Typically, when an employee is driving a company-owned vehicle for business purposes, the employer is responsible for any accidents during employment.
-According to the "vicarious liability" doctrine, when driving the company car, employers are financially liable for the actions of their employees while performing job-related duties.
+Employer's liability: Typically, when an employee is driving a company-owned vehicle for business purposes, the employer is responsible for any accidents during employment.
+Under the "vicarious liability" doctrine, employers are financially liable for the actions of their employees while performing job-related duties.

-Company Car Insurance: The company responsible for the vehicle maintains insurance coverage tailored to its fleet of cars and covers accidents.
-Should a car accident occur, the company's insurance is the primary resource for covering the resulting damages.
+Company car insurance: The company responsible for the vehicle maintains insurance coverage tailored to its fleet of cars and covers accidents.
+Should a car accident occur, the company's insurance is the primary source of coverage for the resulting damages.

-Employee's Insurance: While the employee may have personal car insurance from their home state, it is less likely to apply.
-Personal insurance usually does not extend coverage to accidents that occur while using a company-owned vehicle for business purposes, especially when the employer has its insurance policy for company vehicles.
+Employee's insurance: While the employee may have personal car insurance from their home state, it is less likely to apply.
+Personal insurance usually does not cover accidents that occur while using a company-owned vehicle for business purposes, especially when the employer has its own insurance policy for company vehicles.

-Call us if you got injured in a car accident while driving on business in Las Vegas or Nevada and need help coordinating liability coverage.
+Call us if you have been injured in a car accident while driving on business in Las Vegas or Nevada and need help coordinating liability coverage.

 Back to top

-Employer's Responsibility: If the accident occurred while the person was conducting business activities on behalf of their employer, the employer may also be held responsible for any damages.
+Employer's responsibility: If the accident occurred while the person was conducting business activities on behalf of their employer, the employer may also be held responsible for any damages.
 It could include liability for the rental car used for business purposes.
-For more information, give us a call.

 Steps to take after an accident